SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 > Note that to select all of the Scopes click on the asterisk " * " in the drop down menu.

-> Please note that admin does not have Read permissions, to grant all permissions to a User choose the asterisk " * " option from the drop down menu.
+> Please also note that admin does not have Read permissions, to grant all permissions to a User choose the asterisk " * " option from the drop down menu.

+> Have in mind that in order to have read access to a particular device you need to have read access to the group.

 ### Granting group application access